While some vegans are against owning pets, most agree that giving an animal in need a good home and love is a good thing.

 Finally, they’re quite messy.
 Chinchillas poop a lot, and hay will end up throughout your place.
 As long as you’re okay with cleaning up frequently, they can be a really fun pets.

 I wasn’t sure if I should include them, but in a specific setting, chickens can be great pets.

 They can be very curious and friendly animals (plenty of YouTube videos showing this), and it can be rewarding for a vegan to take care of an animal that has suffered so much from human meat eating.

 The one caveat is that chickens are mainly outdoor animals that require quite a bit of space.
-And while they can live happily on a vegan diet as omnivores, they will likely still eat insects (which are animals and may feel pain) and possibly small animals they find outside.
+And while they can live happily on a vegan diet as omnivores, they will likely still eat insects and possibly small animals they find outside.

 Pets That Can’t Be Vegan